 ½ bunch coriander, washed and dried

-- Heat 2 tablespoons of coconut oil and fry the onion, mustard seeds & cumin seeds until they pop
+- Heat 2 tablespoons of macadamia oil and fry the onion, mustard seeds & cumin seeds until they pop.

 - Transfer cooked onions, cumin and mustard seeds into a thick-based large casserole pot.

 - Add aduki beans, tamarind water, ground spices, chillies, diced pumpkin.

 - Add water and bring to the boil then simmer 25-30 minutes until the aduki and pumpkin are cooked.